sparkslabs/iot-kit/README.md

 couple of interesting bits, but it gives you a start before you delve into the project!

-## Status : Stable, Continuing Development
+## Status : Stable

 Since of 2014, the peer-to-peer level technologies have been stable.
-As of 2018 work has restarted, with regard to implementing the higher layers, and tightening the existing useful specifications.
+Occasionally work is done on the higher level specs and use case ideas.

 ## Overview